QuicksortRx/universal-med-ids/README.md

 ### **About QuicksortRx**

 QuicksortRx provides timely, transparent, and actionable guidance to help health systems make better pharmacy procurement decisions.
-Our team, including our intern Jack Rose, has created this groundbreaking solution to address the challenges faced by healthcare professionals when searching for alternative medications and establishing a unified medication ID within their organizations.
+Our team, prominently including our intern Jack Rose, has created this groundbreaking solution to address the challenges faced by healthcare professionals when searching for alternative medications and establishing a unified medication ID within their organizations.

 ### **The Need for a Universal Medication Identifier**